enk21/github-actions-example-cli/README.md

 ## Example Set Up

-When triggered, the GitHub action will execute the steps defined in the workload file located at `.github/workflow/deploy-to-control-plane.yml`.
+When triggered, the GitHub action will execute the steps defined in the workflow file located at `.github/workflow/deploy-to-control-plane.yml`.
 The example will containerize and push the application to the org's private image repository and create/update a GVC and workload hosted at Control Plane.
-Any committed modifications to the repository will trigger the pipeline.

 **Perform the following steps to set up the example:**